 - Pamper yourself.
 Go to a spa; exercise; sit by the fireplace and read; drink a huge mug of seasonal specialty coffee; take a walk with the dog; or all of the above.
 Whatever works.
 It may sound small but can really help to relax.

 - Crafty?
 Take time out to do a craft with the kids.
 Not crafty?
 Then don’t do a craft with the kids.
-You can alway take them somewhere that offers activities.
+You can always take them somewhere that offers activities.
 Look at your library’s calendar of free activities or at your local park district’s brochure.

 - Consider taking a year off from sending out holiday cards.
 One year, I used the money I would have spent on photo cards to donate to a charity.
 I probably saved myself ten hours of choosing photos, writing a message, licking envelopes, and hurrying out to the post office to get more holiday stamps (only to find that they are sold out of holiday stamps).

-- Remember that this time of the year is supposed to be joyful.
+Remember that this time of the year is supposed to be joyful.
 Sometimes we get too wrapped up in trying to make all aspects perfect.
 If you think back to your own favorite holiday memory, chances are it wasn’t about the gifts or that the house was freshly dusted.
-It was about time spent with family and special memories you created.
+It was about time spent with family and the special memories you created.

 How do you stay sane over the holidays?
 Leave us your best tip in the comments section below.